PavanRangani/docs/docs/prd/philanthropy/payment.md

 ## Browse Grant payment of organization

-Its same as [Browse all payments](#browse-all-payments) page.
+Its same as [Browse grant payments](#browse-grant-payments) page.
 But here it shows only payments of selected organization

 Other differences are